renadh12/projectX/README.md

 # projectX
 ## End to End Data/ML Engineering Project using PySpark, Kubernetes, Docker and Azure

-Overview:
+### Overview:
 This project serves as an end-to-end template for Data/ML engineering using PySpark, Docker, and Kubernetes on Azure.
 It processes datasets, trains and evaluates a PySpark ML Regression model, dockerizes the Python code, and deploys it to an Azure Kubernetes Services (AKS) cluster.

-Key Features:
+### Key Features:

-Data Processing:
+#### PySpark Data Processing:

-Utilizes PySpark ML features like StringIndexer and VectorAssembler for dataset processing.
+- Utilizes PySpark ML features like StringIndexer and VectorAssembler for dataset processing.

-Model Training and Evaluation:
+#### PySpark Model Training and Evaluation:

-Employs PySpark ML Regression to predict total bills.
+- Employs PySpark ML Regression to predict total bills for each customer.
-Evaluates model performance using key metrics: coefficients, intercept, R-squared, Mean Absolute Error, and Mean Squared Error.
+- Evaluates model performance using key metrics: coefficients, intercept, R-squared, Mean Absolute Error, and Mean Squared Error.

-Dockerization:
+#### Dockerization:

-Dockerfile:
+- ##### Dockerfile:
-Creates a Dockerfile for packaging Python code, tips.csv dataset, and requirements.txt.
+  - Reference the provided Dockerfile to create your own Docker to package Python Spark code, any dataset in csv format, and requirements.txt.
-Azure Container Registry (ACR):
+- #### Azure Container Registry (ACR):
-Builds and pushes the Docker image to Azure Container Registry.
+  - Build and push your Docker image to Azure Container Registry.
+[Pre-req: Create an account on Azure](https://go.microsoft.com/fwlink/?linkid=2227353&clcid=0x409&l=en-us&srcurl=https%3A%2F%2Fazure.microsoft.com%2Ffree)

+#### Deployment using Kubernetes